Stevetm2/K2_Custom_Macros/README.md

 _macros_fil.cfg_
 _macros_test_speed.cfg_

 NOTE : DO NOT directly copy over any other files on your printer.
 Please follow the below instructions regarding the other required changes.
+Also, don't be tempted to copy my variables_macro_settings.txt file.
+A new one will be generated on first K2 reboot after instalation, ready to be populated with your filament calibrations.

 3. Edit Printer.cfg